Automattic/jetpack/readme.txt

 **Enhancements**

+* Dashboard: We improved the styles of status numbers so it doesn't look like floating.
 * Publicize: Let the user now that we are going to send emails to subscribers and publicize to the different accounts.

 **Improved compatibility**